dylan7474/ESP8266-WeatherClock/README.md

 ### Arduino build

-Open `max72LedNodeMCU_Scroll_Working_v10.9.10.ino` in the Arduino IDE or use `arduino-cli` and compile for **Generic ESP8266 Module** or **NodeMCU 1.0**.
-Update `max72LedNodeMCU_Scroll_Working_v10.9.10/Config.h` with your Wi-Fi and OpenWeather API key before flashing.
+Open `max72LedNodeMCU_Scroll_Working/max72LedNodeMCU_Scroll_Working.ino` in the Arduino IDE or use `arduino-cli` and compile for **Generic ESP8266 Module** or **NodeMCU 1.0**.
+Update `max72LedNodeMCU_Scroll_Working/Config.h` with your Wi-Fi and OpenWeather API key before flashing.

 ## Basic controls

 * **Power on**: the device boots, connects to Wi-Fi, and begins scrolling the clock and weather messages.
 * **Wi-Fi credentials**: update `max72LedNodeMCU_Scroll_Working_v10.9.10/Config.h` with your Wi-Fi + OpenWeather API key before flashing.
 * **Location settings**: update the default latitude/longitude in `Config.h` or use the on-device web portal to save them.
-* **Display behavior**: choose a preset in `Config.h` (`MESSAGE_PRESET_NAME`) and edit presets in `MessagePresets.h` to customize date-based messages using `{ "Mon DD", "Message" }` entry pairs.
+* **Display behavior**: choose a preset in `Config.h` (`MESSAGE_PRESET_NAME`) or in the config portal, and edit presets in `MessagePresets.h` to customize date-based messages using `{ "Mon DD", "Message" }` entry pairs.
+* **Time zone**: set the default UTC offset in `Config.h` (`DEFAULT_TIMEZONE`) or update it in the config portal.
 * **UK daylight saving**: the clock recalculates BST/GMT in firmware (last Sunday in March/October at 01:00 UTC) and updates the offset without requiring a reboot.

 ## Configuration portal

 If the clock cannot connect to Wi-Fi, it starts an access point named `WeatherClock-<chipid>`.
-Connect to that network and visit `http://192.168.4.1` to set Wi-Fi credentials, latitude/longitude, and custom date messages.
+Connect to that network and visit `http://192.168.4.1` to set Wi-Fi credentials, latitude/longitude, message presets, time zone offset, and custom date messages.
 Settings are stored on the device and reused on future boots.

 Custom date messages are entered one per line using the format `Mon DD | Message` (for example `Feb 14 | Happy Valentines Day`).
-Leave the list empty to continue using the preset in `MessagePresets.h`.
+Leave the list empty to continue using the selected preset in `MessagePresets.h`.

-## Roadmap

-* Add more configuration options to the portal (message presets, time zone).